-Whether you're a history buff or looking to add some depth to your next trip, Europe offers a wide range of WWII battlefield sites, museums, and tours devoted to the study of the activities leading up to armed conflict and the war.
+Whether you're a history buff or looking to add some depth to your next trip, Europe offers a wide range of World War II (WWII) battlefield sites, museums, and tours devoted to the study of the activities leading up to armed conflict and the war.

 Here are some ways to recall the war, remember the victims, and study how it all came about.

 Museums and Memorials

 - Amsterdam—The Anne Frank House: Amsterdam is the site of the house where Anne Frank reflected upon the fates that landed her in a dim annex of her father's jam factory hiding out from the Nazi forces.
 You can see the writer's house, now turned into a biographical museum.